jeremieca/pulsion/README.md

 ### Status of project

-We use Pulsion massively on OSX without any problems for 2 years.
-However, Pulsion **is under heavy development** and need to be tested on multiples platforms.
+Pulsion continuous integration run on Linux but Pulsion also works on OSX (we use it everyday) and on Windows (with bash emulator).
+Note that Pulsion **is under heavy development**.
 Your issues and pull request are welcome.

 Have fun !